DonghaoWu/natural-events-tracker-doc/GoogleMap-NASA-API.md

     - ./src/reportWebVitals.js
     - ./src/setupTest.js

-    - Delete `import` code in other files related to the files.
+    - Delete `import` code in other files related to the deleted files.
-    - Change Title in index.html
+    - Change Title in the index.html file.

     -----------------------------------------------------------------